collective/collective.geo.behaviour/README.rst

 Dexterity-based (``plone.app.dexterity``) content types within Plone and does so using `collective.geo.geographer`_ and `collective.geo.mapwidget`_.

-By applying the behaviour from this package to a Dexterity content type, a `Coordinates` field becomes available when creating or editing said content.
+By applying the behaviour *Collective Geo Maps* to a Dexterity content type, a `Coordinates` field becomes available when creating or editing said content.

 This allows a user to either look-up coordinates for a place or feature via geo-coding, draw a geographical feature (such as a point, line or polygon) on a map, or enter details manually in Well-Known Text (`WKT`_) format.

+Collective.geo.behaviour also provides *Collective Geo Styles* behaviour.
+By this behaviour it is possible to customize the style of the features that will be displayed on the map for each content type.

-When stored, this geographical information can be used by the rest of the ``collective.geo`` set of packages.
+Geographical information can be used by the rest of the ``collective.geo`` set of packages.
 For instance, the coordinates can be displayed on maps against Collections or Folders using `collective.geo.kml`_.

 Found a bug?
 Please, use the `issue tracker`_.